sirech/talk-humane-on-call-alerting/presentation.md

 ???

-- Counter example: A german client used an internal tool for incident management.
+- Counter example: A German client used an internal tool for incident management.
 It came straight out of the 90s
 - It had none of these features
 - I wish I had a screenshot of the tool because you would understand instantly what I mean